-- If there are any protected/permissive turns during any of the timing plans, this may require additional processing if the NTCIP 1202v03A data elements are used to communicate the SPaT data.
-As of October 2022, there is an NTCIP working group addressing this issue and the plan is for NTCIP 1202 to eventually fully support (i.e., not require additional processing) protected/permissive turn indications.
-Until this is implemented, intersections with protected/permissive turns will require additional processes if using NTCIP 1202v03A to communicate SPaT data.
-Note that protected turns and permissive turns do not require additional processing, it is only the combination of protective/permissive that do. - If there are any lanes that are different at different times, commonly referred to as "revocable lanes" (i.e., left-turns not permissible during peak periods, reversible lanes, lanes that restrict certain vehicle types during portions of the day, lanes where parking is/is not allowed part of the day), it is important to note this and include this when procuring systems during later steps.
+If there are any protected/permissive turns during any of the timing plans, this may require additional processing if the NTCIP 1202v03A data elements are still used to communicate the SPaT data.
+Note that NTCIP 1202v03B supports protected/permissive turn indications without additional processing but not all controllers follow this standard yet; protected turns and permissive turns also do not require additional processing, it is only the combination of protective/permissive that do.

+- If there are any lanes that are different at different times, commonly referred to as "revocable lanes" (i.e., left-turns not permissible during peak periods, reversible lanes, lanes that restrict certain vehicle types during portions of the day, lanes where parking is/is not allowed part of the day), it is important to note this and include this when procuring systems during later steps.
 Both the SPaT message and MAP messages need to be coordinated in handling of revocable lanes.
-In situations where there are revocable lanes, there will be a need to ensure compatibility between the SPaT and MAP messages broadcast, and this will need to be assessed during testing and verification.

-- Next phase following the protected/permissive state.
+In situations where there are revocable lanes, there will be a need to ensure compatibility between the SPaT and MAP messages broadcast, and this will need to be assessed during testing and validation. - Next phase following the protected/permissive state.
 Meaning that any protected/permissive phases transition consistently to a next known phase.
 For example, it is important to understand if: - A Flashing Yellow Arrow (FYA) always transitions to a solid Yellow Arrow (YA) then to a Red Arrow (RA), then eventually to Green Arrow (GA); or - Does a FYA sometimes transition to a GA?

-It is important to identify if these movement types exist and to include information about them in both the procurement step and the testing and verification steps.
+It is important to identify if these movement types exist and to include information about them in both the procurement step and the testing and validation steps.

-- Examine signal timing plans for the intersection and any supplemental traffic signs that may restrict vehicle movements. determine if there are any Protected/Permissive turns during any timing plans. - Complete the following Questionnaire documenting what is learned about the intersection (Documentation 1.2 Intersection Movement Controls Questionnaire). - Save the completed questionnaire as an input to future procurement tasks.
+- Examine signal timing plans for the intersection and any supplemental traffic signs that may restrict vehicle movements.
+Determine if there are any Protected/Permissive turns during any timing plans. - Complete the following Questionnaire documenting what is learned about the intersection (Documentation 1.2 Intersection Movement Controls Questionnaire). - Save the completed questionnaire as an input to future procurement tasks.

-Understanding of current NTCIP 1202v03A.

-• SAE J2735 SPaT & MAP messages - handling of revocable lanes.
+- Understanding of NTCIP 1202v03B. - SAE J2735 SPaT & MAP messages handling of revocable lanes.